Where Are They Now, 2010; Part 2

 – Alade Aminu

 After going undrafted, Aminu was picked up by the Miami Heat for training camp, but he never really had a chance of making the team and was an early cut.
-He then went to the D-League and was picked 10th overall by the Fort Wayne Mad Ants, who then immediately traded him to the Erie BayHawks in exchange for Rob Kurz.
-At Erie, Aminu is averaging only 10.3 points, 4.8 rebounds and 0.6 blocks in 24 minutes a game.
-For a supposed Chris Andersen type, that's a mediocre start to a professional career.
+He then went to the D-League and was picked tenth overall by the Fort Wayne Mad Ants, who then immediately traded him to the Erie BayHawks in exchange for Rob Kurz.
+At Erie, Aminu is averaging 10.3 points, 4.8 rebounds and 0.6 blocks in 24 minutes a game.

 – Alan Anderson